redhead/diploma-thesis/Event_Sourcing_and_CQRS_design__.md

 ## Event Sourcing

 In the paragraphs above, the Event Sourcing design pattern was briefly introduced.
-The following text describes the design pattern in detail.
-It
+The following text describes the design pattern in more detail.

+### Rationale

+As mentioned above, the idea of event sourcing is not new.
+Various relational database management systems (RDBMS) found its way to most software applications as permanent storage mechanism, in which the application stores its current state in tables.
+However, an interesting aspect of these database systems is that, internally, they usually keep some kind of a transactional log where they store all the changes that were applied to the database.
+This log is then used, for example, to handle database transactions and replication of the data to slave nodes.
+It is very easy to replicate data if they are represented as immutable events about the change in a append-only log.
+To replicate, you just send the events that are new since the last replication and the receiving node applies these changes to itself, making both nodes synchronized.

+Event Sourcing follows this idea - instead of storing the current state of the application, it stores changes (events) that happened to the application.
+The current state is degraded to be transient, meaning that we can throw it away and build it again just by processing all the events one by one.
+The benefits of this design is that we automatically get a correct audit log based on events, and a way to build a current state by making projection(s) of the events.

+The use of Event Sourcing pattern can lead to several advantages that I briefly describe:

+####

 ### Events

 ### Event Stream